Lauri Malmberg: Interwar period

-Kaarlo Lauri Torvald Malmberg (May 8, 1888 in Helsinki – March 14, 1948 in Helsinki) was a Finnish lieutenant general and son of Emil and Aino Malmberg.
-He was the Chief of Defence of the Finnish Defence Forces in 1925.
 General Malmberg served as the Commander-in-Chief of the Finnish Civil Guards (a voluntary paramilitary defence organization) from 1921 to 1944, when the organization was abolished as an "anti-Soviet" organization.
 He also served as the Minister of Defence from 1924 to 1925.
+He was the Chief of Defence of the Finnish Defence Forces in 1925.
 At the time there was a power struggle between German-trained and Russian-trained officers in the Defence Forces.
 His appointment was a good compromise, because on the other hand he represented the White Guards and the German-trained officer faction, but on the other hand his loyalty to the civilian Finnish government was unwavering.